 For programming problems you can use any programming language you would like and any TDA package you would like.
 This is so you can use whatever you are most comfortable with, or learn a TDA package in a language that is most likely to be useful to you.
-There is a list of TDA packages on the Resources page of the course website.
+There is a list of some TDA packages on the Resources page of the course website.
+You can also use demonstration code from class if it is useful.